← Back to all articles

 Is Congklak the same as Mancala?

-How many pieces for Congklak?
+How many pieces are used for Congklak?

 What is the difference between Congklak and Sungka?